JigneshRaval/simple-blog/src/pages/regex/a-practical-guide-to-regular-expressions--regex--in-javascript.md

 console.log(regex.test('9995484545'));
 // true

-Let’s break that down and see what’s going on up there.
+Let's break that down and see what's going on up there.

 1. If we want to enforce that the match must span the whole string, we can add the quantifiers `^` and `$`.
 The caret `^` matches the start of the input string, whereas the dollar sign `$` matches the end.
 So it would not match if string contain for than 10 digits.
 2.  `\d` matches any digit character.